reisir/tools/pages/04.vegas-pro/masking/default.md

 ### How to animate your mask

 You can see our other [guide about animating](https://amv.tools/vegas-pro/pan-and-crop#animating).
-Vegas will automatically insert keyframes when you make changes
+Vegas will automatically insert keyframes when you make changes.
+You can modify your mask for each frame or even reset the mask.